JacoDuToit11/reasoning-mech-interp/documentation/post.md

 ## Abstract

-Recent work has taken initial steps in analyzing the circuits used by transformer-based large language models (LLMs) for causal reasoning tasks.
-These studies focused on clear-cut cause-and-effect sentences like *"John had to pack because he is going to the airport"* and analyzed causal interventions on GPT-2 small.
-They demonstrated that causal syntax, such as *"because"* and *"so"*, is captured in the first few layers of the model, while later layers focus on semantic relationships to perform simple causal reasoning.
+Recent work by [Lee et al.](https://arxiv.org/pdf/2410.21353) has taken initial steps in analyzing the circuits used by transformer-based large language models (LLMs) for simple causal reasoning tasks.
+Their study focused on clear-cut cause-and-effect sentences like *"John had to pack because he is going to the airport"* and analyzed causal interventions on GPT-2 small.
+They demonstrated that causal syntax, such as *"because"* and *"so"*, is captured in the first few layers of the model, while later layers focus on semantic relationships to perform simple causal reasoning tasks.

 In this study, we extend this analysis by investigating:
 1. How semantic reasoning is processed across LLMs of varying sizes, beyond just GPT-2 small.
 2. The similarities and differences between semantic and mathematical reasoning circuits, identifying whether LLMs use distinct or overlapping attention heads for these tasks.

 Our findings suggest that while LLMs consistently localize causal syntax in early layers, different models allocate reasoning tasks to distinct attention heads depending on their scale.
 Furthermore, we observe structural parallels between semantic and mathematical reasoning, albeit with task-specific variations in head activation patterns.
-These insights contribute to a broader understanding of LLM interpretability and mechanistic alignment.
+These insights contribute to a broader understanding of LLM causal reasoning circuits.

 ## Introduction

-### What Question Did We Explore?

 We investigated how different transformer-based LLMs process causal reasoning tasks at the mechanistic level.
 Specifically, we aimed to determine:

 1. Whether causal reasoning circuits generalize across different model sizes.
 2. How these circuits compare to mathematical reasoning mechanisms.

-### Why Is This Important for AI Safety?

 Understanding how LLMs reason about causality and semantics is crucial for AI safety.
 If models rely on shallow heuristics rather than robust reasoning, they may generate misleading outputs or fail to generalize reliably in critical applications.
 Additionally, if similar circuits underlie different reasoning tasks, targeted interventions may improve model robustness across multiple domains.

-### Existing Work

-Prior research has focused on analyzing attention heads responsible for causal reasoning in GPT-2 small.
-Notable studies include:
-- **Locating Causal Syntax in LLMs** (reference needed)
-- **Interpretable Circuits in Transformers** (reference needed)

-These works established that causal syntax is captured early in the model's processing pipeline, with later layers refining the interpretation via semantic relationships.
-However, research has been limited to small-scale models, leaving open questions about generalizability to larger architectures.

 ## Locating Causal Syntax in LLMs

 ### Methods

-To investigate causal reasoning mechanisms across LLMs, we performed the following steps:
+To investigate causal reasoning mechanisms across LLMs, we performed the following steps as proposed by [Lee et al.](https://arxiv.org/pdf/2410.21353):

 1. **Dataset Creation**: We developed a syntactically controlled dataset using two templates:
    - Effect-because-Cause: $[e_1,\ldots,e_n, d, c_1,\ldots c_m]$
    - Cause-so-Effect: $[c_1,\ldots c_m, d, e_1,\ldots,e_n]$

    where $c_i$ represents cause tokens, $d$ is the causal delimiter ("because" or "so"), and $e_j$ represents effect tokens.
-For example: "Alice went to the craft fair because she wants to buy handmade gifts."
+For example: "Alice went to the craft fair because she wants to buy gifts."

 2. **Attention Analysis**: We quantified causal reasoning by measuring:
    - Attention paid to causal delimiters ($P_d$):